GlycanAge is a biological age test paired with expert advice to help guide your wellness.

 The Centers for Disease Control and Prevention recommends that adults do at least 150 minutes of moderate-intensity aerobic exercise along with two or more days a week with muscle-strengthening sessions.
 The muscle-strengthening activities should target all the major muscle groups, including the arms, shoulders, back, chest, abdomen, hips, and legs.

 However, the exercises we may have done in our younger years will differ from those we do when we are middle-aged.
 You will need to adjust your exercise routines to match your fitness level.
 Not having a membership to a gym is no excuse, as there are plenty of effective workouts which can be done at home or outdoors at your local park.
-Many parks in the UK now have outdoor community gyms, which can be great for targeting muscle groups, plus they are free to use.
+Many parks in the UK now have outdoor community gyms, which can be great for targeting different muscle groups.

 Improve sleep quality